 Famine, Sword, and Dispersion

-11 Therefore as surely as I live,’ says the Lord God, ‘because you have defiled my sanctuary with all your detestable things, and with all your abominations, therefore I will cut you off.
+11 Therefore as surely as I live, declares the Lord God, because you have defiled my sanctuary with all your detestable things, and with all your abominations, therefore I will cut you off.
 I will not spare you, and I will have no pity.

-14 “ ‘Moreover I will make you a desolation and a reproach among the nations that are around you, in the sight of all who pass by.
-15 So it will be a reproach and a taunt, a lesson and a horror to the nations surrounding you, when I execute judgments on you in anger and in wrath, with furious rebuke—I, the Lord, have spoken it— 16 when I send on them the deadly arrows of famine that are intended for destruction, which I will send to destroy you.
+16 When I send on them the deadly arrows of famine that are intended for destruction, which I will send to destroy you.
 I will make your famine more severe and will cut off your food supply.
 17 I will send on you famine and dangerous animals, and they will leave you without children.
 Disease and bloodshed will pass through you.
 I will bring the sword on you.
-I, the Lord, have spoken it.’ ”
+I, the Lord, have spoken it.”

 Judgement against Idolatry

 1 The word of the Lord came to me, saying, 2 “Son of man, set your face toward the mountains of Israel, and prophesy against them.

 3 Say to them, ‘You mountains of Israel, hear the word of the Lord God!
 The Lord God says to the mountains and to the hills, to the watercourses and to the valleys, “I, yes I, will bring a sword on you, and I will destroy your high places.
 4 Your altars will become desolate, and your incense altars will be broken.
 I will cast down your slain men before your idols.
 5 I will lay the dead bodies of the Israelites before their idols.
 I will scatter your bones around your altars.